Presidency of Nelson Mandela: 1999

 A compromise solution was then agreed for a trial to be held at Camp Zeist in the Netherlands, governed by Scots law, and President Mandela began negotiations with Colonel Gaddafi for the handover of the two accused (Megrahi and Fhimah) in April 1999.

 End of term

 The 1996 constitution limited the president to two consecutive five-year terms.
 Mandela did not attempt to have the document amended to remove the two-term limit; indeed, he had only intended to serve one term, age being a strong factor in this decision.
 Mandela left office on 14 June 1999.
 He was succeeded by Mbeki, who was inaugurated to the presidency on 16 June.
-Mandela retired from active politics, and became, for several years afterward, engaged in a number of philanthropic activities.
+Mandela retired from active politics, and became, for several years afterward, engaged in several philanthropic activities.

 Legacy

 AIDS/HIV policy

 Commentators and critics including AIDS activists such as Edwin Cameron have criticised Mandela for his government's ineffectiveness in stemming the AIDS crisis.
 After his retirement, Mandela admitted that he may have failed his country by not paying more attention to the HIV/AIDS epidemic.
 After that Mandela spoke out on several occasions against the AIDS epidemic.